 In March 2019, the Supreme Federal Court announced the opening of a secretive investigation to look into "fake news" and "attacks" against STF ministers—the "fake news inquiry", dubbed by critics as the "end-of-the-world inquiry."

-• Decisions and their underlying reasons within these inquiries are often kept confidential, preventing those involved from understanding why they are being investigated.
+- The reasons behind decisions in these inquiries are often kept confidential, preventing those involved from understanding why they are being investigated.
 Lawyers have complained for years about the lack of access to the full records of the cases, which have become a legal maze reminiscent of those found in dictatorial regimes.

 In April 2019, Moraes ordered the removal of a report by Crusoé magazine and O Antagonista website, under threat of a daily fine of R$ 100,000 (approx. USD 20,000).
 The report indicated that Justice Dias Toffoli was referenced by convicted businessman Marcelo Odebrecht during an investigation.
 This incident was the first in a series of censorship measures targeting media outlets, not just within the "end-of-the-world inquiry" but also in related investigations that followed.